 Bakrid celebrated with religious fervour

-More than 1,000 Muslims offered their special prayers in view of Bakrid or Eid-ul-Azha – the festival of sacrifice – at the Begampur Big Mosque in Dindigul on Sunday.
+Over 1,200 Muslims gathered at the Idgah Grounds in Madurai to offer special prayers in view of Bakrid, marking the spirit of sacrifice here on Sunday.

-Chief Imam Abu Bakr led the prayers at the Begampur Big Mosque where prayers for peace were held.
+Muslims also gathered for special prayers in more than 30 mosques in the city including Muni Salai, K. Pudur, Mattuthavani, S.S.
+Colony, Bibikulam etc.

-Special prayers were offered at more than 30 mosques at various places, including Mudaliarpet, NGO Colony, Govindapuram, Paraipatti etc.
+Government Kazi of Madurai A. Syed Khaja Mueenudeen said that the festival was celebrated in a grand manner this year when compared to the last two years in view of restrictions in place due to the spread of COVID-19.

 - Comments will be moderated by The Hindu editorial team.